 Models may work as:

 Photographic models - who are photographed in the studio or on location.
 Models follow the photographer and stylist’s directions, holding poses or facial expressions.
-Only a few top models work in the high-fashion women’s magazines; more opportunities exist modelling clothes for mail order catalogues, advertisements, newspapers and posters.
+Only a few top models work in high-fashion women’s magazines; more opportunities exist modelling clothes for mail order catalogues, advertisements, newspapers and posters.
 With experience, they might work in TV or cinema advertising.
 Models with exceptional features such as teeth, hair and hands, can sometimes specialise in this particular work.

 Fashion house models - who are used as live models while designers drape, cut and pin fabric and clothes on the model.
 They show finished clothes to buyers from shops and wholesalers, to fashion journalists and to individual customers.
 Models might show the collections at fashion shows, and might have other duties, such as greeting visitors or answering the phone.